Rik Van Steenbergen

-Henri "Rik "Van Steenbergen (9 September 1924 – 15 May 2003) was a Belgian racing cyclist, considered to be one of the best among the great number of successful Belgian cyclists.
+Hendrik Van Steenbergen (9 September 1924 – 15 May 2003) was a Belgian racing cyclist, considered to be one of the best among the great number of successful Belgian cyclists.

 Early life

 Van Steenbergen was born in Arendonk into a poor family.
 As a fledgling teenager, he worked successively as cigar-roller in a factory, as errand boy and as bicycle mechanic.
 Dreaming of a cycling career like that of his idol Karel Kaers, the tall youngster started his first street race in Morkhoven on April 4, 1939, and won it.
 He eventually became one of Belgium's best juniors from 1939 to 1942, winning 52 road races.